donkuri/learn-mathematics/index.md

 ### Category Theory

 Category theory, affectionately called *abstract nonsense*, is an interesting theory.
 It tries to look at mathematical structures primarily through the lens of maps between them, as per the Grothendieck doctrine.
 I have read multiple books on the subject when I first learned it for algebraic geometry.
-The one I read I liked best was:
+The one I read that I liked best was maybe:

 **[Category Theory in Context](https://www.amazon.com/Category-Theory-Context-Aurora-Originals/dp/048680903X/)**, *Emily Riehl*